 How did Herbert Armstrong arrive at the "family" usage of Elohim?
 Let me tell you a little story that I was told.
 The person who told me this said he once heard Herbert Armstrong say that he was asked by a reporter or somebody whether he believed the Bible literally.
 His answer might surprise you.
 He said "No." He said, though very quickly, "I believe what it literally means, not what it literally says."
 There is wisdom in his reply.
 It was this principle that allowed him, or perhaps somebody previous to him, to add "family" to the list of usages of Elohim that had already been accumulated through time.

 The term "family" is actually a logical conclusion to the fact that there are two God beings revealed in the Bible who are working in perfect harmony.
 They are so perfectly united in mind, that even though they are separate Beings, Jesus said that they are one (John 10:30 again).
 Now the New Testament reveals their relationship as being Father and Son.
 What is that?
 That is family terminology.
 Further, Jesus is named, especially in the book of John, as "the only begotten Son."
 That too is family terminology.
 In addition to that, those regenerated by Their Spirit are called children of God or sons of God, thus reinforcing the family aspect.

 I want you to go to Ephesians 3 to reinforce what I am saying right here.
 Notice this statement by the apostle Paul.

-Ephesians 3:15 Of whom the whole family in heaven and earth is named.
+Ephesians 3:15 From whom the whole family in heaven and earth is named.